alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_django.md

 1. Generate a `requirements.txt` file if your project does not already have one by running `pip freeze > requirements.txt` in the root of the local folder.

-    Add the following lines to the `requirements.txt` file.
+    Add the following lines to the `requirements.txt` file:

         whitenoise==5.2.0  # manages static assets
         waitress==2.0.0    # a pure python WSGI server that is a replacement for gunicorn